Table of Contents_

 One not uncommon issue microwave owners experience is when the house lights dim while the microwave is on.
 While it’s not always a critical issue, it can be a sign of issues you may want to take care of, and it can happen regardless of the quality of the microwave oven.

-There are a number of reasons your home’s lights may dim while the microwave is in use that you can troubleshoot at home for, and there are a few options when it comes to what to do next.
+There are several reasons your home’s lights may dim while the microwave is in use that you can troubleshoot at home.
+If after you test the microwave and it’s still having problems, there are a few options about what to do next.

 Experiencing dimming of your kitchen lights or other home lights while your microwave is being used can be alarming and a sign of various issues both in your home electrical system and your microwave.
 Here are the most common reasons house lights dim while your microwave is in use and how you can troubleshoot for it.
 If your lights are dim and your microwave is not heating, you probably have a separate issue.
 Click the following for a guide on another common microwave issue- how often to replace a charcoal filter.